ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 **AWS Elastic Beanstalk**
 	supports the deployment of web applications from Docker containers.
 	==By using Docker with Elastic Beanstalk, you have an infrastructure that automatically handles the details of capacity provisioning, load balancing, scaling, and application health monitoring.==
+	Application files are stored in S3.
+	The server log files can be stored in the attached EBS volumes of the EC2 instances(which were launched by AWS Elastic Beanstalk) or S3 or CloudWatch Logs.

 **AWS ECS(Elastic container service)**:
 	provides Service Auto Scaling, Service Load Balancing, and Monitoring with CloudWatch but it is not ***automatically\*** enabled by default unlike with Elastic Beanstalk.
 ==**AWS Macie** is an ML-powered security service that== helps you prevent data loss by ==automatically discovering, classifying, and protecting sensitive data stored in Amazon S3==.
 Amazon Macie uses machine learning to recognize sensitive data such as personally identifiable information (PII) or intellectual property, assigns a business value, and provides visibility into where this data is stored and how it is being used in your organization.
 Amazon Macie ==continuously monitors data access activity== for anomalies, and ==delivers alerts when it detects== risk of unauthorized access or inadvertent data leaks.
 Amazon Macie has ability to detect global access permissions inadvertently being set on sensitive data, detect uploading of API keys inside source code, and verify sensitive customer data is being stored and accessed in a manner that meets their compliance standards.